eMahtab/design-twitter/README.md

 2. The system should be highly available
 3. The system should have very low latency

+# User Timeline
+To get a particular user's timeline, we make a call to UserTimeline Service, which basically returns all the tweets (fetched from tweets table) and retweets that user has made.
+Also since the generation of user's timeline can take some time, its a good idea to also cache the User's timeline, when its generated.

 ## How to construct a user's (X) home timeline
 First we need to know which all users, user X is following. e.g. lets say user X is following 150 users, and we have a graph service which can return the list of users